Skip to main content

 Parity Creation

 Parity fragments (sometimes called coding chunks) are generated using mathematical functions that operate on the original data fragments.
-These parity fragments are calculated in such a way that any combination of original fragments and parity fragments can be used to reconstruct the original data.
+These parity fragments are calculated so that any combination of original fragments and parity fragments can be used to reconstruct the original data.
 This redundancy is the key to the ability of erasure coding to tolerate the loss of information pieces without actual data loss.

 Distribution across Nodes